3 Tips to feeding your picky eater…. when all they want is fries!

 So you become a short-order cook and give her what she wants.

-Or you feel like you have to bribe, pressure, reward your child to try new foods.
+Or you feel like you have to bribe, pressure, or reward your child to try new foods.
 Or just to eat period – otherwise, they’d never even take one bite!

 I know all of this just leads to stress at the table for everyone.
 Often yelling and tears.
 It can affect the whole family, turning dinner into a nightmare.